moorepants/dissertation/_sources/davisbicycle.txt

    c_\delta + \\
    & T_U + T_M

-.. todo:: I can expand the H dot terms as factors of the 4 inertia components.
-   This cleans it up a bit, but not sure if it helps explain it.

-The expression for steer torque can be linearized by assuming that the steer and pitch angles are small.
+The expression for steer torque can be linearized by assuming that the steer and pitch angles are small, to see the dominant terms around the point of linearization.

 .. math::
    :label: eqSteerTorqueLinear